Ala Wai Townhouse

 At least 9 of the compiled listings clearly state the properties are leasehold, often in all caps ('LEASEHOLD Unit', 'This is a leasehold property') and reference lease details like 'lease till June 2029,' 'Fee expires in 2029,' and 'lease rent fixed at $108.16.'
 Most recent offerings are leasehold, with fee simple interests available or already purchased in some cases, so the building contains both leasehold and fee simple interests, but leasehold units are the majority.

-The lease expiry year is consistently referenced as 2029 across multiple listings.
-One remark specifies June 2029, which matches the broader 2029 references.
-This is direct evidence for the leasehold expiration year.
+The lease expiry year is consistently referenced as 2029 across the remarks.
+One listing gives a more specific June 2029 date, which aligns with the broader 2029 references.

-The public remarks directly mention a VA assumption opportunity and state the property is available to both VA and non-VA buyers.
-That is strong evidence the building supports VA financing.
-No contrary language appears in the listings.
+The public remarks explicitly mention a VA assumption opportunity and state the property is available to both VA and non-VA buyers.
+That is strong evidence the building/unit can be financed with VA-related financing in at least some sales context.

 Across all provided listings, there are no references to fire sprinklers or a sprinkler system, and agents did not check a sprinkler amenity in MLS.
 Because silence is not definitive evidence either way, the presence of fire sprinklers cannot be determined from current information.